GlacioHack/xdem/doc/source/accuracy_precision.md

 (accuracy-precision)=

-# Understanding accuracy and precision
+# Grasping accuracy and precision

+Below, a small guide explaining what accuracy and precision are, and their relation to elevation data (or any spatial data!).

+## Why do we need to understand accuracy and precision?

-Digital Elevation Models are numerical, gridded representations of elevation.
-They are generated from different instruments (e.g., optical sensors, radar, lidar), acquired in different conditions (e.g., ground, airborne, satellite) , and using different post-processing techniques (e.g., photogrammetry, interferometry).
+Elevation data comes from a wide range of instruments (optical, radar, lidar) acquiring in different conditions (ground, airborne, spaceborne) and relying on specific post-processing techniques (e.g., photogrammetry, interferometry).

-While some complexities are specific to certain instruments and methods, all DEMs generally possess:
+While some complexities are specific to certain instruments and methods, all elevation data generally possesses:

-- a [ground sampling distance](https://en.wikipedia.org/wiki/Ground_sample_distance) (GSD), or pixel size, **that does not necessarily represent the underlying spatial resolution of the observations**,
+- a [ground sampling distance](https://en.wikipedia.org/wiki/Ground_sample_distance), or pixel size, **that does not necessarily represent the underlying spatial resolution of the observations**,
 - a [georeferencing](https://en.wikipedia.org/wiki/Georeferencing) **that can be subject to shifts, tilts or other deformations** due to inherent instrument errors, noise, or associated processing schemes,
-- a large number of [outliers](https://en.wikipedia.org/wiki/Outlier) **that remain difficult to filter** as they can originate from various sources (e.g., photogrammetric blunders, clouds).
+- a large number of [outliers](https://en.wikipedia.org/wiki/Outlier) **that remain difficult to filter** as they can originate from various sources (e.g., blunders, clouds).

-These factors lead to difficulties in assessing the accuracy and precision of DEMs, which are necessary to perform further analysis.
+All of these factors lead to difficulties in assessing the reliability of elevation data, required to perform additional quantitative analysis, which calls for defining the concepts relating to accuracy and precision for elevation data.

-In xDEM, we provide a framework with state-of-the-art methods published in the scientific literature to make DEM calculations consistent, reproducible, and easy.

-## Accuracy and precision
+## Accuracy and precision of elevation data

+### What are accuracy and precision?

 [Accuracy and precision](https://en.wikipedia.org/wiki/Accuracy_and_precision) describe random and systematic errors, respectively.
+A more accurate measurement is on average closer to the true value (less systematic error), while a more precise measurement has less spread in measurement error (less random error), as shown in the simple schematic below.

-*Note: sometimes "accuracy" is also used to describe both types of errors, and "trueness" systematic errors, as defined in* [ISO 5725-1](https://www.iso.org/obp/ui/#iso:std:iso:5725:-1:ed-1:v1:en) *.
-Here, we used accuracy for systematic errors as, to our knowledge, it is a more commonly used terminology in remote sensing applications.*
+*Note: sometimes "accuracy" is also used to describe both types of errors, while "trueness" refers to systematic errors, as defined in* [ISO 5725-1](https://www.iso.org/obp/ui/#iso:std:iso:5725:-1:ed-1:v1:en) *.
+Here, we use accuracy for systematic errors as, to our knowledge, it is a more commonly used terminology for remote sensing applications.*

 :::{figure} imgs/precision_accuracy.png
 :width: 80%